yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-nov-2020/index.md

 You’ve been asking for it for ages, and [german77](https://github.com/german77) delivers.
 [Mouse support is here!](https://github.com/yuzu-emu/yuzu/pull/4939) With this, users can now set their mouse as they desire, bet it an analog stick, buttons, motion, or touch screen emulation.
 A controller with motion support is still the recommended input method, but a mouse can save you in a pinch.

 {{< imgs
-	"./mouse.mp4| Keep in mind that a mouse can't emulate all three dimetional space axis"
+	"./mouse.mp4| Keep in mind that a mouse can't emulate all three dimensional space axis"
   >}}

 As an extra gift for keyboard users, [german77](https://github.com/german77) also added support for [better analog emulation with keyboard inputs.](https://github.com/yuzu-emu/yuzu/pull/4905) With this change, keyboard players can now “drift” the emulated analog stick to get any angle, not just the fixed eight ones you can get by pressing keys combinations.